 The Policy is to be read in conjunction with the Securities and Futures Act 2001 of Singapore, as may be amended from time to time.

 2. Objective and Scope

 Anyone has the right to whistleblow.
-The Policy is applicable to all employees, vendors, associated stakeholders and clients of the Company.
+This Policy is applicable to all employees, directors, officers, agents, representatives, vendors, associated stakeholders and clients of the Company.

 - Provide a trusted avenue for all parties mentioned above to report serious wrongdoing or raise concerns in relation to possible fraud, improper and unethical conduct without fear of reprisals when whistleblowing in good faith.

 This Policy of the Company is structured around 3 key principles: (i) the protection of confidentiality, (ii) the prevention of victimization and the non-retaliation principle, and (iii) the protection of the accused person.

 Confidentially is the cornerstone of this Policy.
 The recipient of the whistleblowing report and all others involved in the whistleblowing process will treat the information with the intention that such information may only be disclosed on a “need-to-know” basis.
 The identity of the whistleblower will not be revealed without first obtaining the whistleblower’s explicit consent, unless its disclosure is required in response to a valid court order or by the law.
 The whistleblower will be given prior notice before any such disclosure.

 On the basis that the whistleblower’s identity is intended to be kept anonymous, the Company encourages each whistleblower to disclose his/her identity or provide contact details when reporting a concern in order to facilitate any follow-up actions.
 Anonymous reporting is, nevertheless, a possibility should this be required and a whistleblowing report will not be disregarded solely on the basis that it had been made anonymously.